-There was one finding reported for the FY2023 financial audit.
-Below is a summary of the finding and the current year status.
+There were two findings reported for the FY2022 financial audit.
+Below is a summary of the findings, and the current year status.

-Prior Year Finding 2023-001: Financial Reporting and Close Process - Significant Deficiency in Internal Control over Financial Reporting.
-Opening net position did not agree to closing net position by approximately \$8 million.
+Prior Year Finding 2022-001: Financial Reporting and Close Process - Significant Deficiency in Internal Control over Financial Reporting.
+Opening net position did not agree with prior year ending position by approximately \$8MM and management did not properly assess leases for compliance with GASB87.

-Current Year Status: The finding related to the opening net position not matching with the prior year ending position is a finding again this year and is included in the BDO Audit Report for FY2024 as Finding 2024-001.
+Current Year Status: The finding related to GASB87 has been resolved.
+The finding related to the opening net position not matching with the prior year ending position is a finding again this year and is included in the BDO Audit Report for FY2023.